Creating link-worthy content take a lot of time, planning, and strategy.

 Instead of the author having to gather all the content himself, he used quotes from these thought-leaders to generate buzz with their name.
 Naturally, these marketers will share and link back to this article.

 It’s pretty magical.
-This examples from Content Marketing Institute is just one way to create link-worthy content.
+This example from the Content Marketing Institute is just one way to create link-worthy content.

 6. Partner with Another Brand